adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 }
 ```

-Create a class to hold the state of the application
+Create a class to hold the state of the application.
+We'll add more properties to it as we need them.

 ```cpp
 class AppState